iayti/Matech.Sample.Template/README.md

 ![Path](Path.jpg "Windows 10 Path")

-Add New nuget.ex file location in your system.
+Add New nuget.exe file location in your system.

 ![Path New](Path_New.jpg "Windows 10 Path New")